 Source: AIHW National Hospital Morbidity Database and ABS National, state and territory population.

-For deaths, poisons, drowning or suffocation, and falls were among the top 3 causes in 2022–23.
-Rates are not displayed for deaths due to small counts, all rates were under 1 per 100,000 persons (Figure 2).
+For injury deaths with undetermined intent, poisons, falls and transport were among the top 3 causes in 2023–24 (Figure 2).
+Rates are not displayed for deaths due to small numbers; all rates were under 1 per 100,000 population.

 Source: AIHW National Mortality Database and ABS National, state and territory population.